civilisation

 - Many religions teach respect and protection of nature.

-- Dharma emphasizes harmony with all living beings and the environment.
+- Dharma emphasises harmony with all living beings and the environment.

-- Traditions like tree worship and water-source reverence in Hinduism promote ecological conservation.
+- Traditions such as tree worship and reverence for water sources in Hinduism promote ecological conservation.

 6. Influence of Religion in Modern Times